stefanofa/awesome/README.md

 *   [crytic/awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references

 *   [0xvadym/awesome-defi-product-management](https://github.com/0xvadym/awesome-defi-product-management) - A curated list of DeFi product management resources

-*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
-Feel free to DM me on Twitter or open pool request.

-*   [flashbots/pm](https://github.com/flashbots/pm) - Everything there is to know about Flashbots

 ## Rust